J-O-B/manage-my-web/readme.md

 This project is fully responsive and has been tested on screen widths between 375px up to 3800px.
 For this, Bootstrap CSS was used throughout. - [GetBootstrap.com](https://getbootstrap.com/)

 ### <ins>**_Typography_**</ins>
-This project uses 'Zen Dots', and has a backup of sans-serif.
-Zen Dots is provided by (Google Fonts).
+This project uses 'Oswald' & 'Zen Dots'.
+These main fonts are provided by [Google Fonts](https://fonts.google.com/).

 ### <ins>**_Colors_**</ins>